malfattti/garden/The Name of the Rose.md

 		- the abbot asks William to investigate this death
 		- William expresses his desire to visit the library, but the abbot tells him that no one is allowed to go inside the library, apart from the librarian himself
 - Sext:
-	- William and Ado visit the church.
+	- William and Adso visit the church.
 		- long description of the frescoes that adorn the door of the church, full of beauty and horror
 		- they meet a monk called Salvatore, who speaks in a mix of languages
 	- William meets a friend he has not seen in a long time, Ubertino of Casale, and they have a long conversation abou their views on heressy and the different factions within the church